avro-kotlin/avro4k/README.md

 Writing schemas manually through the Java based `SchemaBuilder` classes can be tedious for complex domain models.
 Avro4k allows us to generate schemas directly from data classes at compile time using the Kotlin Serialization library.
-This gives you both the convenience of generated code, without the annoyance of having to run a code generation step, as well as avoiding the peformance penalty of runtime reflection based code.
+This gives you both the convenience of generated code, without the annoyance of having to run a code generation step, as well as avoiding the performance penalty of runtime reflection based code.

 Let's define some classes.